Every investor knows someone who bought a “great deal” that turned into a nightmare.

 - The problems are fixable, not permanent

 Buying a property that needs a $20,000 roof in a strong neighbourhood?
 Fine—if the price reflects that $20,000 and the numbers still work.
+Understanding the differences between single family and duplex investments can also help you choose the right property type for your risk tolerance.

 Buying a property with foundation issues in a declining area for 10% off?
 You’re buying someone else’s nightmare and calling it a deal.